Check and Mate

 - Legacy of Kain has a several instances of this, unsurprisingly, and the actual phrase is said in Defiance by Mortanius when Raziel realizes that he would need to kill Kain to retrieve the Heart of Darkness, since the Heart was in Kain and was what brought him back as a vampire.

 - Phoenix Wright is fond of delivering these speeches once he has the defining evidence in place to prove the real killer guilty.
 It's almost invariably followed by a Villainous Breakdown on behalf of the accused.

 - Naturally parodied in The Simpsons, but that doesn't makes the example less valid.
 In the chapter in which Homer befriends Ray Magini(Imaginary) the contractor, everyone is convinced that he's an imaginary friend invented by Homer due to him feeling unappreciated, so they send him to an insane asylum to be treated with shock therapy by Dr. Hibbert, Played for Laughs of course.
 When it's revealed that Ray Magini is in fact real, the following exchange takes place:

-Dr. Hibbert: Oh-oh.
+- Dr. Hibbert: Uh-oh.
 Well, I'm not worried.
-You already agreed to not sue me for anything.
+You already agreed not to sue me for anything.

 Marge: When did I agreed to that?

 Dr. Hibbert: You did when I validated your parking.